MordFustang21/supernova/README.md

-# Nova
+# Supernova
 An express like framework for go web servers

-Provides a lot of the same methods and functionality as express.js
+Provides a lot of the same methods and functionality as Expressjs

 Example
 ```go